lavieshachar/jf-home-test/README.md

 * Package

   package the project as a runnable Docker image
+* Push to dockerhub

+   Store the Docker image in docker hub
 * Push to jf-artifactory

    Store the Docker image in JFrog artifactory